Felicia Barton

 Felicia Diana Barton (born March 6, 1982) is an American singer and songwriter, best known for her appearance on the eighth season of American Idol in 2009.
-Since 2013, she has joined Warner-Chappell Music and Pulse Recording as a songwriter, and has co-written songs for Demi Lovato, Seohyun and Lea Michele.
+Since 2013, she has joined Warner-Chappell Music and Pulse Recording as a songwriter, and has co-written songs for Demi Lovato, Seohyun, Jena Irene Asciutto, and Lea Michele.

+Since its 2018 revival on ABC, Barton has been employed as one of the background vocalists on American Idol.
+She has been singing with the band for the past seven seasons, including 2020's virtual season throughout the COVID-19 pandemic.

+Early life

+Barton was born Felicia Diana Hocker on March 6, 1982, in Xenia, Ohio, to Rick and Diana (née Davis) Hocker.
+She has a brother named Preston.
+She was raised in Virginia Beach, Virginia after the family relocated there in 1986, attending Alanton Elementary School and Cox High School.
+In 2000, Barton won the pageant title of Miss Virginia Beach.

+Her parents are in church leadership at Virginia Beach's Freedom Fellowship Church.

 Career

 American Idol

 Barton auditioned for the eighth season of American Idol in Louisville, Kentucky.
 In the final round of Hollywood, Barton was eliminated by the judges.
-The day after the episode containing her elimination, it was announced that semi-finalist Joanna Pacitti had been disqualified, and that Barton would replace her in the Top 36.
+However, the day after the episode containing her elimination, it was announced that semi-finalist Joanna Pacitti had been disqualified, and that Barton would be reprieved, replacing her in the Top 36.
 Barton performed in the third semi-finalist group, and received positive response for her performance from both the judges and commentators on the Internet.
 The next night, it was announced that she did not advance to the finals.